-Will The Democratic Debate Only Be On KCCI?
-The Second Democratic Debate Will Air Nationally, Too
+The Second Democratic Debate Will Air On CBS

 KCCI?
 What?
 Odds are you've never heard of the Iowa CBS affiliate unless you live in or near Des Moines, Iowa.
 But given the state's outsized role in presidential politics, the TV station and the state's largest newspaper, The Des Moines Register, are co-hosting the Democratic presidential debate scheduled for Nov.
 14 with CBS News.
 Don't fret, though, if you're tuning in from elsewhere.
 The Democratic debate won't just be on KCCI, but will air nationally on CBS as well.